 Right now, this season's and last season's skins are available in the in-game store.
 Let's have a look at all of them, starting with Tier 1 skins and finishing with Tier 3.

-Each bundle includes a uniform, headgear, weapon skin, and a charm.
+Each bundle includes a uniform, headgear, weapon skin, and an operator card background.
+Before 2022, bundles had a charm instead of an operator card background.

 Teams receive a weapon skin and a charm.
 It initially included the following organizations, plus Chaos Esports Club, Cloud9, eUnited, Giants Gaming, and Tempo Storm.
 However, they left the scene — bringing their items along with them.

 Tier 3 skins include only a weapon skin.
 It initially included 17 different teams, but some of them left the scene.
-In their place, newer organizations joined in their places, including Cowana Gaming, DWG KIA, Mirage, T1, The Chiefs, ORDER, XSET, and Wildcard Gaming.
+Instead, new organizations joined the program.

 Aside from the team skins and bundles, each league has its own bundle.
 Alongside them, Siege frequently drops new Pro League bundles.